 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three differences in children with behavioral sleep disorders, as compared to sleep apnea.
+-Name three differences in children with behavioral sleep disorders, as compared to children with obstructive sleep apnea.

 -Explain the relationship between circadian rhythms and the self-assessment of mood.

 -Name seven natural therapies you might recommend to sleep disordered clients.